yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 4. You will be asked to save the generated key to a file.
 Enter \".ssh/fabmedical\" for the name.

-5. Enter a passphrase when prompted, and don't forget it!
+5. Enter a passphrase when prompted, and **don't forget it**!

 6. Because you entered ".ssh/fabmedical", the file will be generated in the ".ssh" folder in your user folder, where WSL opens by default.

-7. Keep this WSL window open and remain in the default directory, you will use it in later tasks
+7. Keep this WSL window open and remain in the default directory, you will use it in later tasks.

     ![In this screenshot of the WSL window, ssh-keygen -t RSA -b 2048 -C admin\@fabmedical has been typed and run at the command prompt.
 Information about the generated key appears in the window.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/b4-image18.png)